AdrianPata/crono.ski/CronoStart/I2C Gateway/README.md

 # I2C Gateway

-Acts as a proxy between an I2C bus and a UART device.
+Acts as a proxy between I2C bus and a UART device.

 ### To Do

-* UART -> I2C functionality works fine
-* I2C -> UART must be implemented.
-The TX buffer is already defined.
+* Test the chip in proteus with 18F46K22 as master